simrit1/Movie-Dubber/README.md

 # Movie Dubber
 Right now, this is just a GUI to run an ffmpeg command to overlay an audio track on a video file; intended for movies and dubs.
 Later, I'd like to fix the (disabled for now) video editor so you could sync movies and dubs without having to load from the database.

-Please excuse the mess, as I'm still new to programming, this is my first program.

 ## Things you should know
 - Some videos (like some older movies) don't like their audio being messed with.
 So the output file would be out of sync.
 Try a different movie file.